-As shown in Table 3, the results of the revised model of word knowledge demonstrated a good fit model.
+As shown in Table 3, the results of the model of word knowledge demonstrated a good fit model.
 The insignificant X2 (p > 0.05) and all other statistical values reached and exceeded a commonly acceptable fit threshold.
-All the model fit indexes passed the generally accepted fit thresholds, revealing the suitability of the model and, consequently, the validity of the construct.
-Furthermore, the regression (β) coefficients indicated that all these dimensions (i.e., paths between word knowledge and these twelve dimensions) were interrelated.
-Various word dimensions significantly predicted ≥ 47% of word acquisition, as shown in Table 4.
+All the model fit indexes passed the generally accepted fit thresholds, revealing the aptness of the model and, consequently, the validity of the construct.
+Furthermore, various word aspects significantly predicted ≥ 47% of word acquisition, as shown in Table 4.

 TABLE 4.
-Predictions of word dimensions to word knowledge
+Predictions of word aspects on word knowledge